derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Get Atomic Time from Internet Clock** - This program will get the true atomic time from an atomic time clock on the Internet.
+**3) Get Atomic Time from Internet Clock** - This program will get the true atomic time from an atomic time clock on the Internet.
 Use any one of the atomic clocks returned by a simple Google search.
   - [ ] Go
   - [ ] Java
   - [ ] Rust